pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 }
 ```

 The `aws_emr_cluster` resource typically requires two IAM roles, one for the EMR Cluster to use as a service, and another to place on your Cluster Instances to interact with AWS from those instances.
 The suggested role policy template for the EMR service is `AmazonElasticMapReduceRole`, and `AmazonElasticMapReduceforEC2Role` for the EC2 profile.
 See the [Getting Started](https://docs.aws.amazon.com/ElasticMapReduce/latest/ManagementGuide/emr-gs-launch-sample-cluster.html) guide for more information on these IAM roles.
-There is also a fully-bootable example Terraform configuration at the bottom of this page.

 ### Instance Fleet